Gandotinib

 Gandotinib (LY-2784544) is an experimental drug developed by Eli Lilly for treatment of cancer.
 It is a small molecule JAK2 (Janus kinase) inhibitor, with additional minor inhibition of STAT3.

-In a phase I trial, 16% of patients receiving the drug developed tumor lysis syndrome.
+In phase I trial, 16% of patients receiving the drug developed tumor lysis syndrome.
 A phase II trial is underway for patients with myeloproliferative neoplasms, polycythemia vera, essential thrombocythemia, or myelofibrosis, who had failed ruxolitinib.